shilpai176/Task/README.md

 # Terraform AWS Infrastructure Setup

 ## Overview
-This Terraform project provisions a basic web application infrastructure on AWS, consisting of an EC2 instance running an Ubuntu web server and an RDS MySQL database.
+This Terraform project provisions a basic web application infrastructure on AWS, consisting of an EC2 instance, running an Ubuntu web server and an RDS MySQL database.

 ## Repository Structure
 - **main.tf:** The main Terraform configuration file that orchestrates the infrastructure setup using modules.